 Meetings are held on Wednesdays from September to June, usually alternating between Fremington Sunday School, DL11 6AR just outside Reeth in Swaledale and Harmby Village Hall, DL8 5PG near Leyburn in Wensleydale.
-An annual social evening is held in July.
 Entry is free and visitors are warmly welcome at all meetings